g-a-borrero/cosmos/Factors/Traits/Placid/index.md

 ## Effects

-* Additional Challenge Scores provided by the GM for Survival or Diplomacy are ignored.
+* Additional Challenge Scores provided by the GM for Diplomacy or Medical are ignored.